Vanhusmonitorointiprojekti/Bluetooth_beacons/README.md

             };

-Alarms are caused by room colors which are in the database, for example if location type = "red" -> alarm.
-In addition, if person is not seen over 300 seconds and under 600 -> change status to "Unsure", If person is not seen over 600 seconds, cause an alarm.
+Alarms are set off by room colors which are in the database, for example if the location type is "red" -> the status changes to "Alarm".
+In addition, if the person is not detected for over 300 seconds and under 600 -> the status changes to "Unsure".
+If the person has not been detected for over 600 seconds, the status changes to "Alarm" and the measurement time will display "Not seen in 10 minutes".

             if(Receiver1_seconds >= 600) {
                 if(rows[2].location_type == 'green') {